Grade Level: 8 (7-9)

-The Global Positioning System is a constellation (or set) of at least 24 satellites that continuously transmit faint radio signals toward the earth.
-These radio signals carry information about the location of the satellite and special codes that allow someone with a GPS receiver to measure distance to the satellite.
-Combining the distances and satellite locations, the receiver can find its latitude, longitude, and height.
+The global positioning system is a constellation (or set) of at 32 satellites that continuously transmit faint radio signals toward the earth.
+These signals carry information about the satellite location and special codes that permit anyone with a GPS receiver to measure the distance to the satellite.
+Combining the distances and satellite locations, the receiver is able to determine its latitude, longitude and height.
 GPS satellite signals are free and available for anyone to use.
-GPS technology is becoming very popular in cars and buses, sporting goods, cell phones, and many other commercial and professional products.
+GPS technology is increasing in popularity for navigation (cars, buses, cell phones), sporting goods, and many other creative applications and products.

-GPS receivers have a permanent memory that remembers its position from the last time that it was turned on, the time, and an almanac of the locations (actually orbits) of the GPS satellites.
-If your receiver was used relatively recently in a location not too far away, this information will be valid.
-So, when the receiver is turned on, it will begin looking for the satellites that should be visible at the current time at your location.
-Once it acquires four satellites, it will begin showing your current location and the current time.
-At this point, it will show an indication that it is in 3-D navigation mode.
-The time it takes to get to 3-D navigation will typically be less than one minute, but it can sometimes take a bit longer, especially if you are not out in an open area.
+GPS receivers have a permanent memory that remembers their positions from when they were last turned on, and when (time), as well as an almanac of the satellite locations (actually, orbits).
+If a receiver was used relatively recently in a location not too far away, this information is valid.
+So, when the receiver is turned on, it begins looking for the satellites that it expects to be visible at the current time at your location.
+Once it acquires four satellites, it begins showing the current location and current time.
+At this point, it indicates that it is in 3D navigation mode.
+The time it takes to get to 3D navigation mode is typically less than a minute, but may take a bit longer, especially if you are not in an open area.

-When the receiver is first turned on, it will display some type of satellite visibility page.
-The Satellite Page shows the satellites that the receiver thinks are currently visible from your location.
-The GPS constellation of satellites will always have a total of at least 24 satellites; sometimes there are as many as 28 operating at the same time.
-This means that from any point on earth, there should be at least four available in the sky above you at all times.
+When the receiver is first turned on, it displays some type of satellite visibility page.
+The satellite page shows the satellites that the receiver thinks are currently visible from your location.
+The GPS constellation of satellites has a total of at 31 or 32 satellites; sometimes operating at the same time.
+This means that from any point on earth, at least four satellites are available in the sky above you at all times.
 The GPS satellites travel in orbits around the earth, each with a period of 11 hours and 58 minutes.
-So depending on the time of day you go outside, your receiver will see different satellites overhead.
-The same satellites will appear each day but their pattern in the sky will shift four minutes earlier each day.
-When a new satellite is launched or an old satellite is turned off, the receiver will be notified as soon as it tracks one of the other satellites in the constellation.
+So, depending on the time of day you are outside, your receiver sees different satellites above.
+The same satellites appear each day but their patterns in the sky shift to four minutes earlier each day.
+When a new satellite is launched or an old satellite is turned off, the receiver is notified as soon as it tracks one of the other satellites in the constellation.

 Before the Activity

 - Set up all the GPS receivers to the default or common settings.
-You will need to:
+Steps to do this: